How Do You Teach A Child To Paint

 Demonstrate a way to clean-up all tools and also the art space after painting projects to older children capable of helping

-10. Show & Display Artworks
+10. Show And Display Artworks

 Display artworks where every child can enjoy their accomplishments or allow children to take artworks home to share with their families.